lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 - `Get-AzVMCompute`:
 - `New-AzAvdSessionHost`: Creates a Session Host
 - `Add-AzAvdSessionHost`: Adds a Session Host to a HostPool
-- `Copy-MSIXDemoAppAttachPackage`: Copy some MSIX artifacts from my [GitHub](https://github.com/lavanack/laurentvanacker.com/tree/master/Azure/Azure%20Virtual%20Desktop/MSIX) to the dedicated storage account.
+- `Copy-MSIXDemoAppAttachPackage`: Copy some MSIX artifacts (Notepad++) from my [GitHub](https://github.com/lavanack/laurentvanacker.com/tree/master/Azure/Azure%20Virtual%20Desktop/MSIX) to the dedicated storage account.
 - `Copy-MSIXDemoPFXFile`: Copied the PFX file from my [GitHub](https://github.com/lavanack/laurentvanacker.com/tree/master/Azure/Azure%20Virtual%20Desktop/MSIX) to the session hosts.
 - `Wait-PSSession`: Waits for a PowerShell session to be available on the specified hosts (via the [New-PSSession](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/new-pssession) cmdlet)
 - `Wait-AzVMPowerShell`: Waits for a session is ready for a Powershell Session (via the [Invoke-AzVMRunCommand](https://learn.microsoft.com/en-us/powershell/module/az.compute/invoke-azvmruncommand) cmdlet).